airbytehq/airbyte/docs/integrations/sources/safetyculture.md

 # SafetyCulture

-This is the setup guide for the Safetyculture source connector which ingests data from the Safetyculture API.
+This is the guide for the Safetyculture source connector which ingests data from the Safetyculture API.

 ## Prerequisites

 This source uses the Authorization Bearer Token for handling requests.
 In order to obtain the credientials, you must first create a Safetyculture account.
-The API usage is only availabe for paid plans https://www.Safetyculture.com/
+The API usage is only availabe for paid plans https://www.safetyculture.com/

+Once you have created your account, you can log in to your account.
-You can create an API token under Account Settings -> Integrations -> API Tokens You can find more about their API here https://www.Safetyculture.com/api-reference/
+You can create an API token under Account Settings -> Integrations -> Manage MY API Tokens You can find more about their API here https://developer.safetyculture.com/reference/introduction

 ## Set up the Adjust source connector